readmeio/rdme/documentation/commands/docs.md

 ## `rdme docs PATH`

 Sync Markdown files to your ReadMe project as Guides.
-Can either be a path to a directory or a single Markdown file.

 ```
 USAGE